 The health and care system in England is evolving rapidly to deliver innovative models of care to meet the developing needs of individuals, families and communities.
 There is a growing consensus that if high quality patient care is to be sustained in the future, new and emerging roles will need to play a crucial part in the NHS.

 One such group is likely to be those working at an advanced level of practice, experienced clinicians* who meet the four pillars of the Multi-professional framework for advanced clinical practice in England or the ’in development’ Multi-professional framework for consultant practice in England.
-This online workshop has been designed to enable us to listen to the views of all stakeholders as we in Health Education England, NHS England and NHS Improvement seek to play our part in developing the workforce of the future.
+This online workshop was designed to enable us to listen to the views of all stakeholders as we in Health Education England, NHS England and NHS Improvement seek to play our part in developing the workforce of the future.